GamedevJS/Gamedev.js-Survey/questions-2024.md

 - I create them on my own
 - I have a designer in my team
-- I buy assets or packs via Internet/product (eg. Adobe Stock, Unity etc.)
+- I buy assets or packs via Internet / product (eg. Adobe Stock, Unity etc.)
-- I use free (e.g. CC, Unsplash, Getty Images etc) resources on the Internet
+- I use free (eg. CC, Unsplash, Getty Images etc.) resources on the Internet
 - Hiring contractor or a freelancer
 - Procedural generation
-- A.I. tools
+- AI tools
 - Not applicable
 - _Other [text input]_